-A course designed to develop strength and endurance as related to athletics.
+A course designed to develop dynamic power and flexibility for athletics.

-A course designed to develop speed and power as related to athletics.
+A course designed to develop speed and power as related to athletics

 Skin and Scuba Diving, Beginning

 A course designed to learn fundamental techniques for under water procedures.
 Techniques in breathing, communicating and diving will be taught.
 Manipulation of diving equipment will be covered as well as safety procedures.